 - The decline of the kidneys by about 20-30%.

 - Reduced vision after 40.

 - Slow loss of hearing starts after 30 years old.

-These changes lead to a decrease in the overall metabolism, risk of cardio-vascular system diseases increases, risk of diabetes mellitus and osteoporosis increases.
+These changes lead to a decrease in the overall metabolism, risk of cardiovascular system diseases increases, risk of diabetes mellitus and osteoporosis increases.
 Difficulties with joint mobility and balance appear.
 There is a feeling of lethargy and weakness.
-Risk of personal injury due to the weakness of the bone-muscular system increases with age.
+The risk of personal injury due to the weakness of the bone-muscular system increases with age.

 Steps to achieve the results

-- To draw up a training program in accordance with the age, state of health and level of fitness.
-Start modestly, gradually increasing the load, duration and frequency of training.
+To draw up a training program in accordance with the age, state of health and level of fitness.
+Start modestly, gradually increasing the load, duration, and frequency of training.
 It is important to identify the purpose of your workout.
-For example: training of the cardiovascular and respiratory systems, strengthen of muscles, increase of joint mobility and muscle flexibility range, reducing the percentage of body fat, etc.
+For example training of the cardiovascular and respiratory systems, strengthening of muscles, increase of joint mobility and muscle flexibility range, reducing the percentage of body fat, etc.

-- Anaerobic training is recommended.
-That is training where the load is applied on the muscles with medium and strong intensity.
-This workout can be performed in gym or at home with the proper equipment.
+Anaerobic training is recommended.
+That is training where the load is applied to the muscles with medium and strong intensity.
+This workout can be performed in the gym or at home with the proper equipment.
 You can also use the exercises that are performed with the weight of your own body (pull-ups, push-ups, exercises for the abdominal muscles, etc.)